lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 * Added text on usage of transactionID with KEM-bases message protection to Section 5.1.1

-* Reverted a change to Section 5.1.3.1 from -02 and reinserting the deleted text
+* Reverted a change to Section 5.1.3.1 from -02 and reinserting the deleted text and adding some text explaining when a key expansion is required.

 * Consolidated the definition and transferal of KemCiphertextInfo.
 Added a new Section 5.1.1.5 introducing KemCiphertextInfo in the generalInfo filed and moving text on how to request a KEM ciphertext using genm/genp from Section 5.1.3.4 to Section 5.3.19.18